-Corpus Christi or the Feast of Corpus Christi (Polish: Boże Ciało) is a festival of the Roman Catholic Church in honor of the real presence of the body (corpus) of Jesus Christ.
-It commemorates the Last Supper the day before Jesus' crucifixion and is celebrated on the Thursday (or, in some countries, the Sunday) after Trinity Sunday.
-It is a day of obligation and is a public holiday in many countries, including Poland.
-It originated in France in 1246.
-It has been one of the principal feasts of the Roman Catholic church since the mid-14th century but is also included in the calendar of some Anglican churches.
+Corpus Christi, also known as the Feast of Corpus Christi or Boże Ciało in Polish, is a significant festival in the Roman Catholic Church that celebrates the real presence of Jesus Christ's body (corpus).
+It commemorates the Last Supper, which took place the day before Jesus' crucifixion.
+The feast is observed on the Thursday following Trinity Sunday, although in some countries, it is celebrated on the following Sunday.
+Corpus Christi is a day of obligation and a public holiday in many countries, including Poland.
+Its origins can be traced back to France in 1246.
+Since the mid-14th century, it has been one of the principal feasts of the Roman Catholic Church and is also recognized in the calendar of certain Anglican churches.

-The most prominent feature is the procession.
-After the Mass, the Body of Christ (Corpus Christi) is placed in the monstrance.
-The priest carries monstrance to four different altars representing the earth's four corners.
-The altars are set up along the procession route, adorned with flowers and candles for the faithful to stop and adore in concordance with the local customs and traditions.
-At each altar, there are readings, prayers, and benedictions.
-As the stately processions wind through cities and towns, the faithful kneels as the procession comes to give public witness of faith.
-The processions can stretch blocks and miles in some places.
-While processing, the congregation follows and sings.
+A significant aspect of Corpus Christi is the procession.
+Following the Mass, the consecrated host (Corpus Christi) is placed in a vessel called the monstrance.
+The priest carries the monstrance, leading the procession to various altars symbolizing the four corners of the earth.
+These altars are set up along the procession route and adorned with flowers and candles, inviting the faithful to stop, adore, and engage in local customs and traditions.
+At each altar, readings, prayers, and benedictions take place.
+The faithful kneel as the processions traverse cities and towns, publicly demonstrating their faith.
+The processions can extend for blocks or even miles in some locations.
+The congregation follows the procession, participating in singing and prayer.

-Below you will find a documentary of the Feast of Corpus Christi in Chicago organized by Parafia Świętej Trójcy or Holy Trinity Church in June 2022.
+Below, you will find a documentary showcasing the Feast of Corpus Christi in Chicago, organized by Parafia Świętej Trójcy (Holy Trinity Church) in June 2022.

 All photographs by ⓒ Grzegorz Lityński